andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  our Figure 6, see code/recommend/ .
 If your data are binned then you will need some of code/MLEbin/ .

-Tidy these up once have done the re-run bracnch - see readRerun.txt.

-** Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3 in January 2016.
-I have re-run the code in the latest version of R and get the same results, though it seems that minor (insignficant) changes may occur.
-For example, re-running  multiple/fitting3rep.r under version 3.2.3 gives 59% as the last number in the LCD row of Table 2, but the original simulations (version 3.1.0, and also a test with version 3.2.2 on another computer) gives 60% - likely due to the random number generation.
-Though the difference is only due to 4 out of the 10,000 simulations changing the estimate of b in the fifth signficant figure, and so not important in practice.
+Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3 in January 2016, and so I  have re-run the code in 3.2.3 to verify that  I get the same results.
-** Aha - it's to do with the issue I had last year  - see seedTest/ and decide what to do.
-But not relevant in practice.
-Random numbers in saved fitting3rep.RData are shifted compared to re-running now.
-Seems to be opposite to what I'd said in seedTest/.

-** GOING THROUGH EACH piece of code listed below, in turn, and rerunning using command line (not replacing figures or saving .RData) to check get same, or close enough, answer. **Now creating separate git branch re-run, re-running and checking results with original: ssmRevBeforeRerun.pdf.

-**PROB DELETE: Some code then broke (due to indexing) and is now fixed, but I may not have re-run all code from scratch under 3.2.3.
-If you encounter problems then please contact me. **Am re-running all code under 3.2.3.

 I have functionalised code where practical, though I did not go back everywhere and replace original non-function code with functions; further improvements